ARCHER2-HPC/pe-scripts/README.md

 * Note that gcc version 10.1.0 is stricter than previous versions in relation to mismatched Fortran argument types.

+For further information see the README in the `archer2` subdirectory.

 ## Supported Products

 * TPSL - Cray's collection of third-party scientific libraries